-- (i) If an applicable exemption requires that all of the information be withheld from disclosure, withhold th entire record.
-If only part of the information is exempt, redact the exempt portion. - (ii) If an applicable exemption permits, but does not require, that information be withheld from disclosure, carefully consider how you will exercise the discretion that the law gives you.
-In general, disclose the record unless doing so would cause a harm to the public interest that you can describe. - (iii) If no exemption applies, disclose the record unless, within 10 days, your agency will go to court for an order allowing you to withhold the record on the ground that disclosure would cause "substantial injury to the public interest."
-Courts will likely grant such orders only in extraordinary circumstances. - E. Complete the retrieval and review process as quickly as possible, but in any case within 30 days of receiving the request, unless the requester agrees to an extension. - (i) If you determine that records are to be disclosed, notify the requester immediately that the records are available for inspection or copying. - (ii) If you determine that the records are to be withheld in whole or in part, promptly send the requester a letter explaining why those records are exempt from disclosure, citing legal authority and telling the requester how to seek review of your decision.
+(i) If an applicable exemption requires that all of the information be withheld from disclosure, withhold the entire record unless redacting all identifying information would remove the record from scope of the exemption.
+If only part of the information is exempt, redact the exempt portion.

+(ii) If an applicable exemption permits, but does not require, that information be withheld from disclosure, carefully consider how you will exercise the discretion that the law gives you.
+In general, disclose the record unless doing so would cause a harm to the public interest that you can describe.

+(iii) If no exemption applies, disclose the record unless, within 10 days, your agency will go to court for an order allowing you to withhold the record on the ground that disclosure would cause "substantial injury to the public interest."
+Courts will likely grant such orders only in extraordinary circumstances.
+E. Complete the retrieval and review process as quickly as possible, but in any case within 30 days of receiving the request, unless the requester agrees to an extension.

+(i) If you determine that records are to be disclosed, notify the requester immediately that the records are available for inspection or copying.

+(ii) If you determine that the records are to be withheld in whole or in part, promptly send the requester a letter explaining why those records are exempt from disclosure, citing legal authority and telling the requester how to seek review of your decision.